The many maps of Bruges – 71st Edition

 “PK” is a Bollywood fantasy comedy by Rajkumar Hirani and you can find the location map here.

-You can see a full list of TV shows and films here.
+You can see a full list of movie maps here.